LibriVox organizers say they don't want your money, at least not for now.

 Since the readers are volunteers and not professional voice talent or audio software experts, the quality of the finished audio books varies.
 Some critics have found fault with this aspect of LibriVox, while others say the quirky variety makes the books interesting and lends them character.

 To volunteer, just click on the "How to Volunteer" link on the LibriVox Web site and follow the written prompts.
 The first step is to register with the site.
 From there, a volunteer can find out virtually everything about the site and how to contribute to a project by participating in the online forum.
 The organizers of LibriVox have purposely given it a flat control structure, in an attempt to encourage participation.

-For more information about LibriVox and other related topics, follow the links on the next page.
+For more information about LibriVox and other related topics, follow the links below.